Starcommander/DateCommander/README.md

 * First you have to get GWT and libs:
 * See lib/Info.txt and gwt-sdk/Info.txt

+Test
+* You can test the app locally with ant devmode

 Current status:
 * You can create/enter/modify a survey very easy.
 * You can use markdown in description, so the use of * or 1. or http:// is converted.